How Much Does a Medical Malpractice Lawyer Cost? What Are My Chances of Winning?

 How—and How Much—Medical Malpractice Lawyers Charge

-Nearly all (92%) of our readers who hired attorneys had a "contingency fee" arrangement—meaning that their lawyers agreed to represent them in return for a percentage of any out-of-court settlement or award they won after a trial.
-The most common contingency fee percentage our readers reported was 33%.
+Nearly all (92%) of our readers who hired an attorney had what's known as a "contingency fee" arrangement.
+Their lawyers agreed to represent them in return for a percentage of any out-of-court settlement or verdict they won after a trial.
+Most of our readers agreed to a 33% contingency fee, meaning they paid their lawyer one-third of any amount they recovered.

 The Odds of Winning a Medical Malpractice Payout

-When we directly compare those who did or did not take these steps, the results are more striking: Hiring an attorney almost doubled the chances of getting an award or settlement (only 10% of those without a lawyer received a payout).
-Sending a demand letter and/or filing a lawsuit more than tripled the odds of success.
+Compared to readers who didn't take these steps, the results are even more striking.
+Only 10% of those without a lawyer received a payout, so hiring an attorney almost doubled the chances of getting a verdict or settlement.
+Sending a demand letter, filing a lawsuit, or doing both more than tripled the odds of success.

 Types of Medical Malpractice Claims With Better Success